There are two types of classes:

 The current Zoom link will continue to be used.
 Email WBC if you need it.

 The current Zoom link will continue to be used.
 Email WBC if you need it.
 The Saturday class at the QMH will resume on 5th December pending government rulings.

 We are following the Government and Quaker Meeting House guidelines:

-We won’t be using the kitchen so please bring food and drink with you.
+- We won’t be using the kitchen so please bring food and drink with you if you wish.

 - Face Coverings.
 This is the latest guidance for places of worship:

 - In England, face coverings are currently required by law to be worn in shops, supermarkets, indoor transport hubs, indoor shopping centres, banks, building societies, post offices and on public transport.
 From 8 August, face coverings are also required by law to be worn in a greater number of public indoor settings including places of worship, museums, galleries, cinemas and public libraries.